-- 62.At the time of her qualifying offense, she was separated from her second husband, deeply depressed, and drinking to excess while taking prescribed psychotropic medication.
-After the offense, she and her husband reconciled.
-She is currently sober and in treatment for anxiety and depression.
-She has also been treated for thyroid disease and cervical cancer. - 63.Notwithstanding severe childhood sexual abuse, depression and suicidality, marriage at 14 and childbirth at 17, Ms. Doe graduated high school, obtained an associate degree in law enforcement, became certified as a guard with the Department of Corrections, and got licensed as a CNA.
-She lost her certification and license due to her conviction.
-Her status as a sex offender has produced adverse impacts far more severe than conviction alone. - 64.Due to her status as a sex offender, she is required to re-register in-person twice a year at the sheriff's office.
-The sheriff's office in her county is open for inperson reporting only 2 days a week, with appointments available for 3 other days, only when someone is available to take in-person reports.
-Occasionally she has had to return the following day when the employee assigned to registration is busy.
-She has thus far had to make in-person reports 3 times in connection with 3 different vehicles.
-She will have to make in-person reports when she colors her hair, gains weight, loses weight, gets a fresh scar, or if she or her husband borrow or rent a car for 5 days.
-She has to miss work and lose wages to comply with the in-person reporting requirements.
-Because she is forced to miss work and wages when she makes in-person reports to the sheriff, and because she would have to make one or more in-person reports of a temporary residence, Ms. Doe is chilled from exercising her fundamental rights to freedom of movement and travel.
+- 38. Plaintiff has also been subjected to verbal abuse outside the workplace about her status and has been threatened with beatings and car bombing.
+Right after the threat to her car, its tire was slashed.
+She was harassed at her workplace while pregnant with her twins.
+This kind of harassment has occurred repeatedly.
+She lives in fear of violent vigilantism against her and her family as the result of her status. - 39.
+Due to her status as a sex offender, she is required to re-register in-person twice a year at the sheriff's office §§ 943.0435 (14)(a), (b), Fla.
+Stat.
+(2021).
+The sheriff's office in her county is open for in-person reporting only 2 days a week, with appointments possible for 3 other days, only when someone is available to take in-person reports.21 Occasionally she has had to return to the sheriff's office the following day when the employee assigned to registration is busy.
+In addition to twice-yearly in-person re-registration reports, she has had to make multiple additional in-person reports in connection with various reporting obligations.
+She will have to make in-person reports whenever she colors her hair, gains weight, loses weight, gets a fresh scar, or if she borrows or rents a car for 5 days.
+She has to miss work and wages in connection with every in-person report.